About

 This represents a fraction of the places that I've been to.
 My photo collection contains over 120,000 photos.

-I constantly post old and new trips.
+I am constantly posting old and new trips.
+See News.

 Please credit Starbuck.org if you use my website to find places.
 Don't use my photos without my permission.